jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

 1. Log in to the `Google API Console <https://console.developers.google.com>`_.

 2. Select a project > Create a project... and set 'Project name'.
-This is a shor t term that is only displayed in the console.
-If you have already created a proj ect you may skip this step.
+This is a short term that is only displayed in the console.
+If you have already created a project you may skip this step.

 3. Type "Credentials" in the search field at the top and click to access the Credentials API.